 6. Consider Installing a Sump Pump

-For homes with chronic moisture problems or high water tables, a sump pump is a valuable solution.
-A sump pump is installed in a pit in your basement and automatically pumps out water that accumulates beneath the floor, directing it away from your home.
+For homes that have persistent moisture problems or high water levels, a sump pump is a valuable solution.
+A sump pump is installed in a pit in your basement and automatically pumps out any water that collects below the floor, and carries it away from your home.

 Long-Term Prevention for Moisture in Basement Concrete Floors

-While knowing how to fix moisture coming through concrete floor in the basement is important, prevention is even better.
-Here are some tips to ensure long-term moisture control:
+Knowing how to fix moisture coming through concrete floor in the basement is important, but prevention is even better.
+Here are some tips to keep moisture under control long term:

 - Waterproof your basement walls and floor: Apply waterproofing paint or other sealants on the walls and floor to block moisture.